bachly/koaladigital-mini-website/README.md

 ### Step 4 - Export and deploy

+To GitHub:

-- Run `yarn out` to produce the static directory `out`, the root directory of the static website.
+- Run `yarn out-github` to produce the `docs` directory, the root directory of the static website.
 The paths of the pages in here match what is defined in `exportPathMap()`.
 - Commit the `out` directory to GitHub.
-- Use GitHub Pages to point to `out` directory.
+- In GitHub Pages settings, point to the `/docs` directory.

+To Netlify or SurgeSH:

+- Run `yarn out` to produce the `out` directory.
-- For Netlify or SurgeSH, only deploy the `out` directory.
+- Only deploy the `out` directory.

 ## Images and Icons